kerlinlobo/data-analytics/tableau/projects/us-census/README.md

 The employment rate was a calculated field of the proportion of total employed people compared to the total population by county.
 That employment rate was added to a shaded map by state, by using the Tooltip, also color encoding the total population by county, and then filtering California as the most populated.

-2. Dashboard - Correlation between Income and Poverty, and Low Poverty Map
+**2. Dashboard - Correlation between Income and Poverty, and Low Poverty Map**

 [What is the relationship between Income and %Poverty by State, and which states have poverty rates below 16%?](https://public.tableau.com/profile/kerlin7297#!/vizhome/Dashboard-CorrelationbetweenIncomeandPoverty/Dashboard2?publish=yes)